w3c/wai-curricula/content/designer/user-research-and-requirements.md

 Students should be able to:

 * describe how involving users with disabilities early and throughout in the design and development process can lead to overall improved usability for everybody, including people without disabilities
+* identify different groups of people with disabilities and explain strategies they use to interact with the Web
+* ensure legal requirements related to accessibility are researched and included in the design phase
 * ensure people with disabilities are included in design methodologies and techniques, for example in use cases, user analysis, personas, scenarios, and usability testing
-* identify different groups of people with disabilities and explain strategies they use to interact with the Web
 * ensure that collected user input in user research includes different groups of users with disabilities and various levels of experience using the Web
 * ensure informed consent and other ethical considerations in research practice are observed when working with people, including people with disabilities
 * ensure people with disabilities who participate in user research always understand the purpose of the research, and are aware of their right to opt out at any time if so desired